mucs420f19/Hercules/README.md

 ```
 - If you wish to save your file enter the desired name into the text box by the save button
 and click the save button

 - If you wish to load a file enter the name into the text box next to the load button
 and then click the load button

 - To add a Class enter the desired name into the text box by the Add Class Button
 and click the Add Class button

 - To edit a Class enter the name of the class you wish to edit into the text box
-by the Add Class Button then Enter the desired new name into the text box by the Edit Class Button then click the edit class button to change the class name.
+by the Add Class Button then Enter the desired new name into the text box by the
+Edit Class Button then click the edit class button to change the class name.

 - To Add a method or Field Hit the Add Method/Field button and type the name of the class in the first box
+and click the confirm button then add the method/field name into the next text box and hit the
+enter method/field name button

+- To Edit a method or Field Hit the Edit Method/Field button and type the name of the class in the first box
+and click the confirm button then add the method/field name into the next text box and hit the
+enter method/field name button then Enter the new method/field into the third text box and click the button.

+- To Delete a method or Field Hit the Delete Method/Field button and type the name of the class in the first box
-and click the confirm button then add the method name into the next text box and hit the
+and click the confirm button then add the method/field name into the next text box and hit the
 enter method/field name button

 ```
 ## Tests